 It's popular with expats, college students, executives -- basically anyone looking to party.

-If you really want to soak in the place, do the entire tour: pub Prost on the first floor, Glam on the second and club Mute on the third.
+To soak in the place, you can do the entire tour: pub Prost on the first floor, Glam on the second and club Mute on the third.

 Wolhyang is a makgeolli bar that doesn't look like a makgeolli bar.